How is melanoma of the eye diagnosed?

 For most types of cancer, the diagnosis is made by removing a small piece of the tumor and looking at it under a microscope for cancer cells.
 This is known as a biopsy.

 A biopsy is not often needed for eye melanomas because almost all cases can be accurately diagnosed by the eye exam and imaging tests.
-Many doctors prefer not to do biopsies because it is hard to get a sample of the tumor without damaging the eye.
+Many doctors prefer not to do biopsies because it can be hard to get a sample of the tumor without damaging the eye.
 Also, there’s a chance the biopsy could possibly spread the tumor within or outside of the eye.

 While most people with melanoma of the eye are treated without having a biopsy first, this may change in the future.
-New technology may make biopsy safer in situations where the diagnosis is uncertain.
-In recent years, some doctors have started using biopsies to get a sample of the tumor for testing.
-This testing can help tell whether the melanoma is likely to come back outside of the eye at some point.
+New technology may make biopsies safer in situations where the diagnosis is uncertain.
+In recent years, some doctors have started using biopsies to get a sample of the tumor for gene testing.
+This can help tell whether the melanoma is likely to come back outside of the eye at some point.
 (See “What’s new in eye cancer research and treatment?” for more information.)

 Blood tests can’t be used to diagnose melanoma of the eye, but they may be done once a diagnosis is made.